How To Prepare Financially For A Career Change

 It's important to always be financially secure so that you have the freedom to choose whichever path you want in life to achieve your goals and one way to achieve this is with a savings plan.

-For example, Income’s Gro Flex Saver is a savings plan, where you can decide how long you’d like to save, depending on your lifestyle and financial ability.
-After the first 2 policy years, you’ll start to receive yearly cash payouts that you can choose to accumulate with Income or withdraw as and when you need them, such as during a period of unemployment or if you were to upgrade your next home, for instance.
+For example, Income’s Gro Cash Flex is a flexible savings plan, where you can decide on the policy term and premium terms, depending on your lifestyle and financial ability.
+At the end of the 2nd policy year, you’ll start to receive cash payouts that you can choose to accumulate with Income or withdraw as and when you need them, such as during a period of unemployment or if you were to upgrade your next home, for instance.
 If you foresee that you’ll need a large sum of money to kickstart that new career path or work on that next house, you could also use the plan as a way to save up for a lump-sum payout by accumulating the cash payouts throughout the policy term.

-Not sure if Gro Flex Saver is the plan for you?
+Not sure if Gro Cash Flex is the plan for you?
 Find a plan that can help you achieve your financial goals by connecting instantly with an advisor today.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.